PyMamba/mamba-framework/docs/development/routing.rst

     /run            Doesn't match
     ==============  ===================

-If the decorated method does not define a posicional argument that match the wildcard name, we can always get it using the **kwargs** dictionary:
+If the decorated method does not define a positional argument that match the wildcard name, we can always get it using the **kwargs** dictionary:

 .. sourcecode:: python

-    @route('/run/<action>')
+    @route('/run')
     def run(self, request, **kwargs):
         return Ok(kwargs.get('action'))